 Another 2015 landmark for equality in Ireland was the introduction of the Gender Recognition Bill, allowing transgender people over 18 to have their preferred and self-declared gender recognised by the state, without requiring testimony from any doctors.

 Ireland has traditionally been a Catholic country and in the past, the church had quite a significant influence on people and policy.
-However, in recent decades, its authority has greatly decreased and though 84% of people in Ireland still identified as Catholic in the 2011 Census, only 30% regularly attend church services.
+However, in recent decades, its authority has greatly decreased although 78.3% of people in Ireland still identified as Catholic in the 2016 Census.